domfarolino/mage/README.md

      - Not a strict requirement — if the above is satisfied, we could re-write `ThreadChecker` to just "save" the name of the constructor's thread for later querying against the current thread

-## Platform support

-Since Mage is in ["MVP" mode] right now, it only supports Linux and macOS.
-Windows support for Mage and the [`//base`] library are currently underway.

 ## Building and running the tests